thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ## 1 aquifer_code   9  96 9.486 3.28e-10     * 0.471
 ```

 A pretty small p-value!
-There are definitely some significant differences among this group.
+Under the null hypothesis that all aquifers have the same mean, observing differences at least this extreme would be very unlikely, so we have evidence that at least one mean differs.
 But, WHICH are different from one another though?
 For this, we need to run Tukey's Honest Significant Difference test (implemented using `tukey_hsd`).
 This will essentially run t-test on all the pairs of study subjects that we can derive from our data set (in this example, aquifer_1 vs. aquifer_2, aquifer_1 vs. aquifer_3, etc.).
 After that, it will correct the p-values according to the number of comparisons that it performed.
 This controls the rate of type I error that we can expect from the test.
 These corrected values are provided to us in the `p.adj` column.

 ``` r